KyteProject/omux.dev/src/content/blog/08-calculating-phenotypic-age-with-python/calculating-phenotypic-age-with-python.md

 Recently, I underwent a comprehensive blood test via the [MediChecks Ultimate Performance Blood Test](https://www.medichecks.com/products/ultimate-performance-blood-test), an extensive examination that evaluates 56 different biomarkers.

-Armed with the results, I embarked on an intersting project: utilising the algorithm developed by Dr. Levine, I crafted a Python script dedicated to calculating my phenotypic age.
+Armed with the results, I embarked on an interesting project: utilising the algorithm developed by Dr. Levine, I crafted a Python script dedicated to calculating my phenotypic age.

 This article aims to provide an insight into what biological age is, and how I combined my laboratory results with the research on biological age to create a Python script that calculates my phenotypic age.